ReCalles/py4e-specialization-coursera/README.md

 * **Database Interaction:** Ability to design, create, and interact with SQL databases (SQLite) using Python.
 * **Problem Solving:** Developed strong logical thinking and problem-solving skills applied to various programming challenges.
 * **Code Organization:** Practices for writing clean, modular, and well-documented Python code.

+## Tools & Technologies

+The primary tools and technologies utilized in this specialization and for this repository include:

+* **Python:** The core programming language for all assignments and projects.
+* **SQL/SQLite:** For database design, data modeling, and information retrieval.
+* **JSON/XML:** For parsing and exchanging data from web services and APIs.
+* **BeautifulSoup:** The key library used for web scraping and extracting data from HTML.
+* **Git & GitHub:** For version control and documentation of my progress.

 ## How to Run the Code